 Node.js is built for making chat applications.
 Here’s a novel twist.
 Chrome and Firefox have an API to access a computer’s camera.
 Images from the camera get processed around the submission of a chat message and a GIF is sent to the room.

 Here’s of the sample of a GIF produced in the chat.

-With other modern Web APIs like WebRTC being supported by more and more browsers, Google Hangout-like applications are going to get more common.
+With the rise of working from home and modern Web APIs like WebRTC being supported by more and more browsers, Zoom & Google Hangout-like applications are going to get more common.
 Talky.io is one of those.

 You (and a friend) can visit their website in a compatible browser and try it out for yourself!